bk-az/fd2zd/README.md

 ```sh
 bundle exec rake fd2zd:users_import_job_status
 ```
-After completion of users import job, you can verify the migration by running this command:
+After completion of the users import job, you can verify the migration by running this command:
 ```sh
 bundle exec rake fd2zd:verify_users_import
 ```